Bernanke sees long slog to lower U.S. unemployment

 Financial markets were again encouraged by Bernanke's remarks, with stocks rallying for a second day on the Fed chief's signal of continued stimulus combined with enthusiasm over strong figures on business investment plans. .N

-It is currently buying $45 billion in Treasuries and $40 billion in mortgage bonds per month, a policy Fed officials backed in an 11-1 vote in January.
+It is currently buying $85 billion in bonds per month, a policy Fed officials backed in an 11-1 vote in January.
 However, minutes of that meeting released last week showed many officials had concerns over the risks presented by the central bank's policy course.

-Dallas Fed President Richard Fisher, who is among the minority of so-called hawks at the central bank, said later on Wednesday that he would like the Fed to immediately taper the purchases because the U.S. housing market is on sounder footing.

-"The fact that the housing market gears have now begun to mesh is why I believe we are running the risk of overkill by continuing our mortgage-backed securities purchase program at the current pace, and I have suggested that we begin tapering those purchases," Fisher said at Columbia University.

-"Personally I would begin tapering Treasuries as well," he later told reporters.
-"I would like to start now.
-I just don't think the benefits are worth the costs."

-But most Fed officials are eager to continue the extraordinarily easy policies given the high jobless rate and the fact that inflation is below their 2 percent target, and they do not want to derail a recovery that has faltered in each of the last three years.

-Bernanke argued the Fed's policy easing deserves at least some credit for the ongoing economic recovery, even if growth remains fragile and vulnerable to looming short-run spending cuts from the U.S. government.
+Bernanke argued the Fed's extraordinary easing of monetary policy deserves at least some credit for the ongoing economic recovery, even if growth remains fragile and vulnerable to looming short-run spending cuts from the U.S. government.

 Indeed, he argued that current plans for abrupt short-term deficit reduction could be counterproductive, even for the purposes of reducing government debt levels.